python/devguide/triaging.rst

     - PRs proposing fixes for bugs that can no longer be reproduced
     - PRs proposing changes that have been rejected by Python core developers elsewhere (e.g. in an issue or a PEP rejection notice)

+If a triager has any doubt about whether to close a PR, they should consult a core developer before taking any action.

 Triagers can also make use of the ``invalid`` and ``stale`` labels to suggest that a PR may be suitable for closure.
 For more information, see the